 Coming soon.
 I’ll be weighing all my gear.

 Best way to carry Ski Equipment?

 Ski gear is heavy, there is no mistaking it – so learning to properly carry your gear on and off the slope will save your muscle soreness and conserve your energy for skiing.

 There are four main ways to carry your skis:

 For ski boots, you can either wear them (not recommended for long distances) or carry them using a carry strap or ski boot bag.
 Ski boots have loops at the top that can be used to carry them, but it is easier when they’re tied together and carried in one place.

-For all your other ski gear like thermals, ski jacket and ski trousers put them on before you leave your accommodation.
+For all your other ski gear like thermals, ski jackets and ski trousers put them on before you leave your accommodation.
 Wear your helmet and goggles and have your backpack with all your snacks, water and suncream.

 If your resort has lockers you can store your carrying straps and extra unneeded gear here to collect later, otherwise, you’ll need to hold it inside your backpack while you ski.

-Further reading: Everything You NEED to Pack Skiing: List of Essentials
+Further reading: Everything You Need to Pack Skiing: List of Essentials